"Beware that, when fighting monsters, you yourself do not become a monster."

 Gifts of the Asshole

-When the Challenger falls into his Doormat shadow—accepting everything, confronting nothing—the Asshole's willingness to speak uncomfortable truths can restore balance.
+When the Challenger falls into his Doormat shadow, accepting everything, confronting nothing, the Asshole's willingness to speak uncomfortable truths can restore balance.

 His gift is willingness to confront and a thick skin against social pressure.
 When he learns to aim, this becomes courageous truth-telling that breaks apart what needs breaking.
-The hard part is learning to confront with wisdom and compassion.

 Recognizing the Asshole